ccamara/pest-project/content/post/2020/2020-11-25-tracking-EATF/index.markdown

 </figure>

-Developed by [Cyclestreets](https://www.cyclestreets.org), [Widen my path](https://www.widenmypath.com/) is a crowdsourced database enables anyone to add suggestions on how city councils should modify public space to broaden paths for keeping social distance, as well as voting existing suggestions.
+Developed by [Cyclestreets](https://www.cyclestreets.org), [Widen my path](https://www.widenmypath.com/) is a crowdsourced database that enables anyone to add suggestions on how city councils could modify public space to broaden paths for keeping social distance, as well as voting existing suggestions.
 Proposals can be of these 3 categories:

 1. Space for cycling